dhannywi/notes-app/README.md

-# notes-app
+# Notes Web App

-Note-taking application created using Flask
+Note-taking application created using Flask with authentication and SQLAlchemy database integration.

-# Installation
+## Getting Started

-This project was created using `Python 3.10.6`
+This project was created using `Python 3.10.6`.

 Clone repository